alberttheprince/CayoTwoIslands-YanktonCompatible/readme.md

-# This is a modified version of intended to work with: (link pending)
+# This is a modified version of Cayo Two Islands intended to work with: (link pending)

 # If you don't want to use North Yankton, please use https://github.com/TayMcKenzieNZ/CayoTwoIslands.